 |51% or more||None|

-For undergraduate classes and AAP online classes, students can drop up through Friday of the first week of class.
+For undergraduate classes and FLEX online classes, students can drop up through Friday of the first week of class.
 After that, students can withdraw.
 Refunds for withdrawals are based on the percentage of the course completed before the student withdraws.
 Students can withdraw up through the Friday of the 4th week of class.

 The student must understand that in cases where deferred payment is established, the refund policies apply to the entire obligation, not only the amount paid as of a specific date.
 In such cases the student will be billed the difference between the amount paid to the date of withdrawal and the amount determined to be owed by applying the refund policies.
 If the student who is withdrawing is a financial aid recipient, some or all of the refund may be owed to the various financial aid programs.
 For this reason, students receiving financial aid should consult with a financial aid representative prior to withdrawing.